brantondemoss/brantondemoss.github.io/writing/kata.md

 4. Auxiliary policy targets:

    I think this is the most interesting change in KataGo, which shares similar ideas with those from self-supervised learning: training additional policy targets.
-Typically AlphaZero style bots only predict move policies and board state values (via winrate).
+Typically AlphaZero style bots only predict move policies and board state values (via win rate).
 Taking the idea from LeCun's slide that learning can be improved with the addition of more training targets, KataGo attempts to predict more game outcomes than just policy and value.
 In particular, KataGo also predicts final territory control, and final score difference.
 Quoting from the paper:

    > It might be surprising that these targets would continue to help beyond the earliest stages.
 We offer an intuition: consider the task of updating from a game primarily lost due to misjudging a